sonata-project/SonataAdminBundle/docs/reference/advanced_configuration.rst

             tags:
                 - { name: sonata.admin, manager_type: orm, group: "admin", label: "Person" }

-You will just need to change the way forms are configured in order to take into account these new subclasses::
+You will need to change the way forms are configured in order to take into account these new subclasses::

     // src/Admin/PersonAdmin.php